-A client had been turned down for both elements of their Personal Independence Payment (PIP) application.
-We represented them at a tribunal which overturned the decision, and our client was awarded the enhanced rates for both care and mobility.
-This resulted in a backdated award of £6,000 plus £152.15 per week going forward.
+A client with significant mental health issues had been turned down for both elements of their Personal Independence Payment (PIP) application.
+We represented them at a tribunal which overturned the decision and our client was awarded the enhanced rates for both care and mobility.
+This resulted in a backdated award of £10,000 plus £128.65 per week going forward.
+The award will be in place until July 2027.